-This winter and spring, Orion will host several Online Environmental Writers’ Workshops in poetry and nonfiction.
+This year, Orion will host several Online Environmental Writers’ Workshops in poetry and nonfiction.
 This unique opportunity lets you maintain social distance, while improving your writing skills from home.
-Connect with us for six sessions with an experienced instructor and writer.
+Connect with us for six to eight sessions with an experienced instructor and writer.
 Learn more about environmental writing, and renew, illuminate, and deepen your relationship with nature and place.

 With Pam Houston